input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 ## NFT creation tools

+*   [Anvil](https://ada-anvil.io/): a developer agency that provides advanced solutions for Web3 projects through various services.

+*   [ArgusNFT](https://argusnft.com/): uses machine learning to analyze and distinguish original NFTs from similar NFTs and counterfeits across multiple blockchains – sharing insights with NFT marketplaces.

+*   [Cardano Crocs Club](https://cardanocrocsclub.com/):  a Cardano-based NFT gaming ecosystem built around community and strong values.

 *   [Cardano Sounds](https://cardano-sounds.gitbook.io/cardanosounds/cardano-sounds-platform/introduction): a platform aiming to create a new economy inside NFTs where individual creators can use each other's work in a trustless manner.
 This could enable artists to focus only on their specialization and personal expression by earning royalties from their published pieces when other creators use them.

+*   [Cardano Studio](https://www.cardano-studio.app/): create and mint NFTs on Cardano, no coding or trust in a third-party required.

+*   [Cardano-Tools](https://cardano-tools.io/latest): a platform to mint, register, and explore Cardano NFTs on.

+*   [CNFT Tools](https://cnft.tools/services): an NFT platform that provides minting, listing, stake pool setup, advertising, and community-building services.

+*   [Creatious](https://creatious.io/): an incentivized tipping platform that enables community members to tip their favorite creators.

+*   [Crossmint](https://blog.crossmint.com/): an enterprise-grade Web3 development platform to build NFT applications on without requiring any blockchain experience.

+*   [DVOLD](https://dvold.com/#info): an asset tokenization platform for companies to authenticate their products and provide unbreakable security for their clients' purchases.

 *   [Kreate Platform](https://kreate.community/home): a creator-first platform, making Web3 accessible to indie artists from all over!
 Focused on creating, this platform aims to get your art out there to new fans.

+*   [MintMatrix](https://www.mintmatrix.io/): an asset tokenization platform leveraging simplified smart contracts.

+*   [Mutant Labs](https://labs.mutant-nft.com/): a platform with a variety of utilities for NFT projects.
+We offer raffles, staking and whitelist management services for Cardano NFT projects.
+Our main goal is to bring fun to the NFT environment.

+*   [NFT-GATR](https://gatr.netlify.app/): a codeless Web3 utility tool, currently in beta.

 *   [NFT-MACHINE](https://nft-machine.com): an NFT minting platform.